Reproductive toxicity: Endocrine disrupting compounds

 Lipid soluble compounds that can cross the cell lipid bilayer and bind cytoplasmic steroid hormone receptors can translocate to the nucleus and act as estrogen agonists.
 Diethylstilbestrol (DES), a synthetic estrogen, is one such endocrine disruptor and acts as an estrogen agonist.
 Diethylstilbestrol was used from 1938 to 1971 to prevent spontaneous abortions.
 Diethylstilbestrol causes cancer and mutations by producing highly reactive metabolites, also causing DNA adducts to form.
 Exposure to diethylstilbestrol in the womb can cause atypical reproductive tract formation.
 Specifically, females exposed to diethylstilbestrol in utero during the first trimester have are more likely to develop clear cell vaginal carcinoma, and males have an increased risk of hypospadias.

 Bisphenol A

 The chemical structure of bisphenol A.

 Bisphenol A (BPA) is used in polycarbonate plastic consumer goods and aluminum can liners.
 BPA is an example of an endocrine disruptor which negatively affects reproductive development by acting as an estrogen mimicker (xenoestrogen) and a likely androgen mimicker.
 Bisphenol A exposure in fetal female rats leads to mammary gland morphogenesis, increased formation of ovarian tumors, and increased risk of developing mammary gland neoplasia in adult life.
-In lab animal models, BPA is considered to be both an ovarian and uterine toxicant as it impairs endometrial proliferation, decreases uterine receptivity and decreases the chances for successful implantation of the embryo The adverse reproductive toxicological impacts of bisphenol A have been better studied in females than in males.
+In lab animal models, BPA is considered to be both an ovarian and uterine toxicant as it impairs endometrial proliferation, decreases uterine receptivity and decreases the chances for successful implantation of the embryo The adverse reproductive toxicological effects of bisphenol A have been better studied in females than in males.